Create parallel approval workflows with Power Automate

 The SharePoint Online list you create must include the following columns:

 Make note of the name and URL of the SharePoint Online list.
-We use these items later to configure the SharePoint - When a new item is created trigger.
+We use these items later to configure the SharePoint - When an item is created trigger.

 Create your flow from the blank template